![]() |

 THE PLOT

-The Enterprise arrives at an observation outpost whose commander is an old friend of Kirk's, for what Kirk hopes and expects will be a relaxing visit.
-Kirk, Spock, McCoy, and a couple redshirts beam down... right into the ruins of the outpost, which has suffered a massive attack!
-The Away Team come under attack by an unseen force in short order.
+The Enterprise arrives at an observation outpost commanded by Commodore Travers, an old friend of Kirk's.
+The crew expects a relaxing break- until Kirk, Spock, McCoy, and a couple redshirts beam down and find only ruins.
+The landing party almost immediately comes under attack.
 They manage to hold out until the ship can rescue them, but the colony has been completely wiped out.

-Back on Enterprise, Kirk obsessively pursues the attackers' ship, determined to avenge the lost colony.
-Abruptly, however, both Enterprise and the other ship are frozen in space.
+Back on Enterprise, Kirk obsessively pursues the enemy ship, determined to avenge the lost colony.
+Then both Enterprise and the other ship are frozen in space.
 Kirk is transported to a planet below, where a super race (*drink*) makes Kirk do battle with his enemy - the lizard-like Gorn captain.
 Whoever wins, will be allowed to go on his way.
 Whoever loses will not only die, but lose his entire ship as well!

 CHARACTERS

-Villain of the Week: The Gorn.
-They are most effective in the first half of the episode, as an unseen enemy attacking relentlessly and mercilessly.
-Once Kirk comes face-to-face with the Gorn, it loses much of its effectiveness, simply because it turns out to be a guy in an unwieldly, fake-looking lizardman costume!
-The remastered edition does try to offset the artificiality of the costume by having the Gorn blink, which sells the effect a bit better than in the original version.
+Villain of the Week: The Gorn are most effective in the first half of the episode, as an unseen enemy attacking relentlessly and mercilessly.
+The creature loses much of its effectiveness in the second half, when it's unveiled as a guy in an unwieldly lizardman costume!
+The remastered edition tries to offset the artificiality of the costume by having the Gorn blink, which sells the effect a bit better than in the original version.

 LET'S PLAY...
 ZAP THE REDSHIRT!